brennanhyde8/osticket-prereqs/README.md

 ## 🎉 Deployment Complete

 osTicket is now fully operational on a Windows Azure VM, configured with IIS, PHP, and MySQL, and ready for help desk use.
+Conclusion: osTicket Prerequisites & Installation via Remote Desktop

+Successfully setting up osTicket in a Remote Desktop environment demonstrates foundational IT skills in virtualization, server configuration, and web application deployment.

+Throughout this project, we:

+Provisioned a virtual machine in Microsoft Azure

+Configured networking and security settings

+Connected to the VM using Remote Desktop Protocol (RDP)

+Installed required prerequisites:

+IIS (Web Server)

+PHP Manager

+MySQL

+Visual C++ Redistributables

+URL Rewrite Module

+Configured PHP settings and IIS extensions

+Deployed the osTicket files

+Created and connected to a MySQL database

+Completed the web-based installation wizard

+By completing these steps, we transformed a fresh Windows Server VM into a fully functional help desk ticketing system.